adamstddrd/grease/_source/docs/01-why-grease.md

 title: Why Grease?
 ---

-At its core, Grease is a toolkit for building the modern web, using the modern web.
-It combines a trio of lightweight, ultra-fast tools ([11ty](https://www.11ty.dev/), [Lightning CSS](https://lightningcss.dev/), and [Esbuild](https://esbuild.github.io/)) with a modern, declarative CSS architecture that sets you up for success.
-It's light enough for small sites, but has everything you need to tackle large, ambitious projects without getting bogged down in slow build times, dependency hell, and bloated front-ends.
+Grease is a toolkit for building the modern web, using the modern web platform.
+It combines a trio of ultra-fast tools ([11ty](https://www.11ty.dev/), [Lightning CSS](https://lightningcss.dev/), and [Esbuild](https://esbuild.github.io/)) with a declarative CSS architecture that sets you up for success and frees you from browser micro-management.
+Grease is light enough for small sites, but has everything you need to tackle large projects without getting bogged down in slow builds, dependency hell, and bloated front-ends.
 Key benefits:

 - **Fast in-browser design.**
   Fast tools and a custom-property-powered composable CSS architecture makes designing in browser a joy, and scaffolding new pages *fast*.